Lemonsity/Databse/README.md

-# Databse Prototype
+# Databse Table Prototype
-This is a databse data structure prototype I made
+This is a database table data structure prototype I made

 While reading MySQL related material, the book mentioned that the time tke to search increases as amount of row increases With experience in CCC, I wanted to create a database that gives near instant feedback